Ngozi89/home_furnishing/README.md

 1. Allow users to save product and make purchase later

-2. Social media links for users to follow and see more deals

-3. Allow users leave a reveal on product they purchased.
+2. Allow users leave a reveal on product they purchased.

-5. Buttons to share posts on social media.
+3. Buttons to share posts on social media.
 Buttons that provide the ability for users to share products on social media allow for an increase in the reach and visibility of the website.
 This can lead to more traffic to the website and ultimately more purchase.
 The buttons make it easy for users to share content with their friends and followers on social media.
 When content is shared on social media, it includes a link back to the website.
 This can help with branding, as it increases the visibility of the website and its content, increasing positive impact.